 Greater visibility and insights from data are no longer merely options for business competitiveness.
 They’re table stakes.
-Data gives companies the ability to understand and deliver exactly what their customers want, when they want it.
-Additionally, monitoring data streams can ensure product quality, alert operators to anomalies, and minimize production downtime.
-Businesses that don’t collect, analyze, and use data in their operations will find themselves defeated by those that do.
+Data allows companies to understand and deliver exactly what their customers want when they want it.
+Monitoring data streams can also ensure product quality, alert operators to anomalies, and minimize production downtime.
+Businesses that don’t collect, analyze, and use data in their operations will be defeated by those that do.

-But not all of your clients have data analysts on staff or the computing power to perform big data analysis in house.
-To unlock the value of their data, your clients will need you to help them select the right data analytics tools.
+However, not all of your clients have data analysts on staff or the computing power to perform extensive data analysis in-house.
+So, to unlock the value of their data, your clients will need you to help them select the right data analytics tools.

 Data Analytics as a Service provides subscription-based data analytics tools through the cloud.
-These solutions are often designed to democratize data analysis, allowing people in any role in the company and regardless of their technical expertise to have the ability to access and use insights from data.
+These solutions are often designed to democratize data analysis, allowing people in any role in the company, regardless of their technical expertise, to have the ability to access and use insights from data.

 There is a wide range of data analytics tools to choose from, which makes it possible for you to tailor a solution to your client’s needs.
-You need to be careful in your selection, however, to avoid the following pitfalls.
+However, you must carefully select to avoid the following pitfalls.

-People in all roles with different skill sets to make data-based decisions.
-Data analytics tools need to be intuitive so everyone who needs them can use them.
+People in all roles with different skill sets need to make data-based decisions.
+Therefore, data analytics tools must be intuitive so everyone who needs them can use them.
 The data analytics solution also needs to be easy to launch.
-You may be able to eliminate complexity by choosing an end-to-end solution that includes all components of a business intelligence (BI) stack such as ETL (extract, transform, load), analytics and visualization.
+You can eliminate complexity by choosing an end-to-end solution that includes all business intelligence (BI) stack components, such as ETL (extract, transform, load), analytics and visualization.

 Before vetting data analytics tools, narrow your choices to those that can accommodate the maximum number of users the company will have at any time and the volume of data they need to process.
-The solution should also have the capability to provide the answers your client needs within their expected timeframe.
+The solution should also be able to provide the answers your client needs within their expected timeframe.

 Limited Data Sources

 Some solutions support only one data source — others will analyze data from multiple sources.
-Make sure you have a thorough understanding of where your client’s data is coming from, the format the data is in, and that the data analytics tools you choose can handle it.
-If your client is using multiple data sources, make sure your solution makes integrating disparate data streams as easy as possible.
+Ensure you thoroughly understand where your client’s data is coming from, the format the information is in, and the data analytics tools you choose can handle it.
+If your client uses multiple data sources, ensure your solution integrates disparate data streams as efficiently as possible.

-Make sure the data analytics tool you choose can visualize data effective for your client.
-You may want to choose a tool that lets you customize reports and graphics to present the most important information to the user in a way that’s easy for them to quickly understand.
+Ensure the data analytics tool you choose can visualize data effectively for your client.
+You may want to select a tool that lets you customize reports and graphics to present the most critical information to the user in a way that’s easy for them to understand quickly.
 Some data analytics tool vendors offer industry-specific dashboards with their solutions configured for the metrics, key performance indicators (KPIs), and cost analysis that businesses in those verticals commonly need.

 Businesses need to protect their data.
-When you are evaluating a solution for security, make sure it not only keeps data safe from hackers but also includes features that limit access to only employees who need the data to do their jobs.
+When evaluating a security solution, ensure it keeps data safe from hackers and includes features that limit access to only employees who need the data to do their jobs.
 Your clients may also require an audit log showing who has accessed information.
-Some solutions also have the capability for administrators to hide certain data from shared dashboards based on the user’s role.
+Some solutions can also allow administrators to hide specific data from shared dashboards based on the user’s role.